|Assignments for CS 241|

 To test your program, first use the

-the MIPS emulator prints "MIPS program completed normally" rather than
+MIPS emulator prints "MIPS program completed normally" rather than an error

 $ cs241.binasm < hello241.asm > hello241.mips $ mips.twoints hello241.mips Enter value for register 1: 241 Enter value for register 2: 0 Running MIPS program.
 MIPS program completed normally. $01 = 0x00000000 $02 = 0x000000f1 $03 = 0x00000000 $04 = 0xffffff0f $05 = 0x00000000 $06 = 0x00000000 $07 = 0x00000000 $08 = 0x00000000 $09 = 0x00000000 $10 = 0x00000000 $11 = 0x00000000 $12 = 0x00000000 $13 = 0x00000000 $14 = 0x00000000 $15 = 0x00000000 $16 = 0x00000000 $17 = 0x00000000 $18 = 0x00000000 $19 = 0x00000000 $20 = 0x00000000 $21 = 0x00000000 $22 = 0x00000000 $23 = 0x00000000 $24 = 0x00000000 $25 = 0x00000000 $26 = 0x00000000 $27 = 0x00000000 $28 = 0x00000000 $29 = 0x00000000 $30 = 0x01000000 $31 = 0x8123456c